worlddemocrats/federation/CONSTITUTION.md

 ### Section 3.
 Representative Assembly

 The Representative Assembly, comprised of representatives elected by the membership, will utilize a mixed electoral system that combines proportional representation based on faction lists and first-past-the-post methods.
 This system aims to ensure fair representation for different factions while also allowing for direct election of individual representatives.
 The size, composition, and election process for the Representative Assembly shall be determined by the General Assembly.
+The Representative Assembly has the power to approve the appointment of the Chairperson of the Executive Committee, and can withdraw its confidence from the Chairperson and other members of the Executive Committee.

 ### Section 4.
 Factions